yempi/musical-pancake/README.md

 ```

 ## Sources
-This project is inspired by Patrick Loeber project 'Teach AI to play Snake!'(https://github.com/python-engineer/snake-ai-pytorch)
+This project is inspired by Patrick Loeber's project 'Teach AI to play Snake!'(https://github.com/python-engineer/snake-ai-pytorch)